sveltinio/sveltin/README.md

 - Git
 - Node (v16.13.1 or higher is required)
-- PNPM

 ### OSX and Linux via Homebrew

 Homebrew will also install Git and Node.
-Ensure to have PNPM installed as package manager or pass your choice (npm|yarn) to the cli commands.
-Check the online help `sveltin <command_name> -h`

 ```bash
 # Tap a new formula: